jan-casas/vsc-compute-dash/README.md

 - Manufacturer Geometrical Logic: Generates geometry based on manufacturer constraints.
 - Send Component: Sends geometry to the Speckle server.
 - Visualize Component: Displays geometry in the appserver.

-> [!TIP]
-> The Rhino Compute server is currently hosted locally.
-This should be deployed in a separate
-> Windows VM to ensure the system's scalability and reliability.

 ### Speckle Systems